Coaches | Houston Texans - HoustonTexans.com

-Cole Popovich enters his first season as the offensive line coach/offensive run game coordinator with the Houston Texans in 2025 after spending two seasons as the team's assistant offensive line coach (2023-24).
-He owns 14 years of coaching experience, including six NFL seasons with the New England Patriots (2015-20), where he won two Super Bowls (LI, LIII).
+Cole Popovich enters his second season as the offensive line coach/offensive run game coordinator with the Houston Texans in 2026 after spending two seasons as the team's assistant offensive line coach (2023-24).
+He owns 15 years of coaching experience, including six NFL seasons with the New England Patriots (2015-20), where he won two Super Bowls (LI, LIII).

-Popovich helped T Laremy Tunsil notch a second consecutive Pro Bowl year.
-Tunsil started in all 17 contests for the Texans this season and both playoff games and surrendered a sack in only the Week 1 game.
-He allowed only four total sacks across the regular season and postseason.
-The left tackle had the fifth-best pass-blocking grade (89.1) in the NFL and third best in the AFC.
+Popovich helped T Laremy Tunsil notch a third consecutive Pro Bowl year in 2024.
+Tunsil started in all 17 regular season contests for the Texans and both playoff games and surrendered a sack in only the Week 1 game.
 The offensive line helped RB Joe Mixon rush for 1,016 yards on 245 carries and register 11 touchdowns, earning him his second career Pro Bowl recognition.
 Mixon had seven 100-yard rushing games in 2024, tied with Arian Foster for the second-most in franchise history and posted six consecutive road games with 100 rushing yards and a touchdown, making him the first player since 1970 to achieve the feat.

-Under Popovich's guidance the Texans offensive line did not surrender a sack for three consecutive games (Weeks 3-5) in the 2023 season, setting a new franchise-best streak, and paved the way for RB Devin Singletary to post three games this season with over 100 rushing yards, which was tied for the fourth-most in the NFL.
-As a unit, the offensive line blocked for a Texans offense that generated 41 passing plays of 25 yards or more, which ranked second in the NFL, trailing only the 49ers (45).
+The Texans offensive line did not surrender a sack for three consecutive games (Weeks 3-5) in the 2023 season, setting a new franchise-best streak.
+As a unit, the offensive line blocked for a Texans offense that generated 41 passing plays of 25 yards-or-more, which ranked second in the NFL, trailing only the 49ers (45).
 Behind the offensive line's blocking efforts, rookie QB C.J.
 Stroud put together one of the best rookie seasons by a quarterback in NFL history, finishing with the second-most passing yards by a rookie in NFL history (4,557) and taking home the AP Offensive Rookie of the Year award.
-LT Laremy Tunsil was named to his fourth career Pro Bowl and finished the 2023 season with the second-highest pass blocking grade among all offensive linemen (85.4).

 In 2022, Popovich served as the offensive line coach at Troy University during a season in which the Trojans finished with a 12-2 record, ranked No. 19 in the AP Top 25 and took down UTSA in the Cure Bowl.
 Under his tutelage, two-time CoSIDA Academic All-American OL Austin Stidham allowed just 2.0 sacks in 456 pass blocking situations and only committed one penalty on 858 total snaps all season, earning him finalist honors for the 2022 Campbell Trophy.
 Behind Popovich's offensive line, RB Kimani Vidal rushed for the second-most yards in the Sun Belt Conference regular season and was just one-of-four rushers to reach 1,000 yards on the season.
 Popovich also mentored OL Jake Andrews to his transition as a center.
-Under Popovich, Andrews eventually became a fourth-round selection by the New England Patriots.
+Under Popovich, Andrews eventually became a fourth-round selection by the New England Patriots and started 16 games for the Texans in 2025.

 Popovich spent the 2021 season coaching the offensive line at Franklin High School (Mass.), where he led an offensive line with an average weight of just 214 pounds to a league title, a 10-1 overall record and No. 3 ranking in the state by Max Preps.
 The Panthers' offensive line paved the way for a Franklin running back to rush for 1,647 yards and 12 touchdowns in 10 games.